ProCon.org

-Why is it commonly considered legal for Congressional representatives to trade securities based on insider information?
+Is it legal for Congressional representatives to trade securities based on insider information?

 General Reference (not clearly pro or con)